michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 33. And it came to pass, when the captains of the chariots perceived that it was not the king of Israel, that they turned back from pursuing him.

-34. And a certain man drew a bow at a venture, and smote the king of Israel between the joints of the harness: wherefore he said unto the driver of his chariot, Turn thine hand, and carry me out of the host; for I am wounded.at a…: Heb. in his simplicityjoints…: Heb. joints and the breastplatewounded: Heb. made sick
+34. And a certain man drew a bow at a venture, and smote the king of Israel between the joints of the harness: wherefore he said unto the driver of his chariot, Turn thine hand, and carry me out of the host; for I am wounded.

-35. And the battle increased that day: and the king was stayed up in his chariot against the Syrians, and died at even: and the blood ran out of the wound into the midst of the chariot.increased: Heb. ascendedmidst: Heb. bosom
+35. And the battle increased that day: and the king was stayed up in his chariot against the Syrians, and died at even: and the blood ran out of the wound into the midst of the chariot.

 36. And there went a proclamation throughout the host about the going down of the sun, saying, Every man to his city, and every man to his own country.

-37. So the king died, and was brought to Samaria; and they buried the king in Samaria.was brought: Heb. came
+37. So the king died, and was brought to Samaria; and they buried the king in Samaria.

 38. And one washed the chariot in the pool of Samaria; and the dogs licked up his blood; and they washed his armour; according unto the word of the Lord which he spake.